LittleRizz/textapp/readme.md

 Happy Easter!
 I don't want to do this.
 But I want the money.
 I'm not sure what to do.
 I'm gonnna take it!  fuck programming!
 For now.
+I still have a bad feeling about this.